ouxianghui/janus-client/README.md

 ## janus-client

 'janus-client' is an open source Janus Gateway client developed with webrtc native C++ for learning and research purposes.
 Most components are based on 'rtc_base' of WebRTC.
-In order to facilitate learning and debugging WebRTC code, I choose the Visual Studio to develop on Windows platform.
 MacOS, IOS and Linux platforms will be supported after the main features are completed.

 ## Dependencies